abhitekula/TankTrouble/DEVELOPMENT.md

 * Sometimes tanks would get stuck together
 * Bullet shape meant it did not bounce of walls properly
 * Getting bullet to start at location of turret regardless of tanks current orientation.
+* Shooting the bullet would register as a collision with the tank.
+* Segfault when deleting bullet

 ## ToDo

 * Create the actual maze and place it on the screen.
 * Resize tanks and elements of screen when windows is resized.
 * Add audio and sound effects.
-* Add collision detection of missile with other tank.
-* Add missiles so tanks can fight each other.
 * Add Pause Menu.
 * Powerups.
-* Add score, winner, etc.